THE SIGHTS OF SARAWAK

 The centre of the city is quite compact, and places of interest in the city area are easily accessible on foot.
 It is largely a modern city with many sights to fascinate the visitor.
 It is a good jumping off point for a visit to Borneo.
 It is reputed to be the cleanest city in the whole of Malaysia.
 One of the best museums in South-East Asia, the world famous Sarawak Museum, is located in the city, and contains displays which will give the visitor an important insight into life in the villages of Borneo, the various tribes of the region, a cross section of the history of the area, and wonderful displays of the flora and fauna of the region.
 The museum houses an exceptional ethnographic collection, a very diverse collection of Chinese ceramics and furniture, and some excellent archaeological exhibits.
 We would recommend a tour of the museum prior to travelling too far from Kuching, as it will give you an insight into everything that you will experience while in Borneo.

-SARAWAK CULTURAL VILLAGE"See Sarawak in half a day”!
+“See Sarawak in half a day”!
 Located just outside Kuching near Santubong, it gives the visitor a good insight into the day to day life in a typical village atmosphere, with displays of dances, music, crafts and artefacts.
 There are replica buildings representing every major ethnic group in Sarawak, staffed by members of those ethnic groups in traditional costumes, carrying out traditional activities.
-Follow this link to find out more about the Living Museum
+Follow this link to find out more about The Living Museum

-photographs on this page are courtesy of Phil Youdale and Sarawak Tourism
+Photographs on this page are copyright to Phil Youdale and Sarawak Tourism